tyrdbs/tyrdbs/README.md

 limitations restrict this number to a smaller value.
 Commonly seen numbers are 16k, 32k and 64k.
 A single micro-shard from all collections is kept at a single data node which forms a non-divisible data unit.
-Multiple micro-shards can be contained within a single data_node.
-Having a large number of micro-shards helps with the ability to distribute easily across data nodes and keep a single micro- shard's size relatively small which allows various maintenance processes -- like merging -- to have relatively low impact on concurrent readers and writers.
+Multiple micro-shards can be contained within a single data node.
+Having a large number of micro-shards helps with the ability to distribute data easily across data nodes and keep a single micro-shard's size relatively small which allows various maintenance processes -- like merging -- to have relatively low impact on concurrent readers and writers.

-Micro-shard, on the other hand, consists of a tiered lists of slices which form a LSM tree like structure.
+Micro-shard consists of a tiered lists of slices which form a LSM tree like structure.
 Slice is a container holding key-value pairs.
 In its current form, slice is a variation of B+ tree extended to to allow for fast key existence testing for both point and range queries.
 Nodes within the tree are compressed using the L4Z algorithm.
 Each slice is created by either merging of slices form a specific tier or by a direct data stream which constitutes an update to the collection's micro-shard.
 Slice's tier is determined by the number of key-value pairs it holds after it has been fully written to.
 Slices are write-once structures and, in effect, keys are never updated directly but rather overwritten by keys in a newer slice.
 Determining which key is newer is done with the help from an index counter which is kept per collection's micro-shard.
 At this moment, keys are limited to 1024 bytes while values it can hold are not limited at all.
-To allow for low memory footprint, values are split internally based on available node space at the moment they are written.
-Reconstruction happens client side, if needed so reading keys from tyrdbs is more like fetching a stream than fetching key-value pairs.
+To allow for low memory overhead while handling values, values are split internally based on available node space at the moment they are written.
+Reconstruction happens client side, if needed, so reading keys from tyrdbs is more like fetching a stream than fetching key-value pairs.
 This allows a high degree of flexibility to the user as to how to handle its data.
 Within a collection, keys can have variable sizes and are sorted using naturally byte string orderings.

 Having many micro-shards within a single process where every micro-shard has many slices, results in having millions of slices.
 Having milion of slices